-The RDPBIA produces several seasonal events to draw visitors in targeted demographic groups to downtown Riverside.
-These events include Movies on Main with family oriented movies shown in the Civic Plaza on a large outdoor screen in July.
+The RDPBIA produces several events seasonal to draw visitors in targeted demographic groups to downtown Riverside. events include Movies on Main with family oriented movies shown in the Civic Plaza on a large outdoor screen in July.
+The movies were increased to 4 in 2016 and the RDPBIA intends to do the same in 2017.